jajja/jorm/README.md

         transaction.close();
     }

-However, code is modularization can make passing of references to transactions cumbersome.
+However, code modularization can make passing of references to transactions cumbersome.
 For this reason transactions can be uniquely accessed through the named database, in the context of the current thread.

     Database.open("moria");
     try {